Peter-Juhasz/AzureArchiver/readme.md

 # Archive photos to Azure Storage

-Archive your RAW photos and videos to [Azure Archive Storage](https://azure.microsoft.com/en-us/services/storage/archive/) with the lowest cost of €0.00084/GB/mo or €0.8/TB/mo.
+Archive your photos and videos to [Azure Archive Storage](https://azure.microsoft.com/en-us/services/storage/archive/) with the lowest cost of €0.00084/GB/mo or €0.8/TB/mo.
 See detailed [pricing](https://azure.microsoft.com/en-us/pricing/details/storage/blobs/).

 This app uploads your files like `IMG_20190727_123456.jpg` to a container `photos` and groups them into directories like `2019`/`07`/`27`.